search icon

 Starts at $0 + state fees and only takes 5-10 minutes

 Having cash on hand allows a company to pay rent, operating costs, and vendors if the business’s income stream slows down.
 Depending on the type of business, it’s advisable to have three to six months of operating expenses on hand.
-Some businesses experience seasonal ebbs and flows and need to increase their cash on hand accordingly.
+Some businesses experience seasonal fluctuations and need to adjust their cash on hand accordingly to navigate these changes.

-Another one of the advantages of having cash on hand is that it allows your company to seize on investment opportunities without having to wait for financing or incur debt liability.
-But if a chance to expand your business comes along, you must weigh the opportunity costs against the risk of depleting your cash on hand.
+Another one of the advantages of having cash on hand is that it allows a company to seize investment opportunities without having to wait for financing or incur debt liability.
+That said, if a business owner encounters an opportunity to expand their company, they’d be wise to weigh the opportunity costs of expansion against the potential risks of depleting their cash on hand.

 Cash on Hand Considerations

-How much cash your business has on hand reflects on the health of your company.
-If your cash flow statement shows you have enough cash on hand to keep your business running normally for a significant period of time, potential investors, partners, or customers likely will view your business as a healthy one.
+How much cash a business has on hand reflects on the financial health of the company.
+If the brand’s cash flow statement indicates that it has sufficient cash on hand to sustain normal operations for an extended period, potential investors, partners, or customers are likely to view the business as a healthy one.

-Your business’s cash on hand also provides an indicator of your company’s financial worth.
+A company’s cash on hand also provides an indicator of its financial worth.

 The Difference Between Petty Cash and Cash on Hand